-Your baby’s cooing snaps you back to the crowded airport.
-Packing for the baby, the disapproving looks from other passengers and the disruption of your child’s sleep schedule are only a few of the worries that take over your mind when preparing for your big flight abroad.
+Packing for the baby, the disapproving looks from other passengers on the plane, and the disruption of your child’s sleep schedule are only a few of the worries that take over your mind when preparing for your big flight abroad.

-But, traveling with your wee one doesn’t have to mimic the chaos from Snakes on a Plane.
+But, traveling with an infant on an international flight doesn’t have to mimic the chaos from Snakes on a Plane.

-You can maintain your sanity, your baby’s well-being, and feel like an accomplished Mommy traveler with these five helpful tips.
+To maintain your sanity, your baby’s well-being, and feel like an accomplished traveling mom, check out these five helpful tips on flying with a baby on an international flight.

 Call the Airline Directly to Book the Flight